Bronkoknorb/a1tv-helpers/README.md

 Currently the free data supplied by xmltv.se works quite well with A1 TV.
 Most of Austrian channels are available.

+Update: Unfortunately xmltv.se is no longer freely available.
+An alternative source is described in the next section.

 Install XMLTV utilities if you do not already have them:

     sudo apt-get install xmltv-util